 To search the last session which was browsed, users will have to visit;

-As similar to all the other browsers, Microsoft Edge also keeps the history of the browsing carried out.
-The interesting thing is that the history of both IE and Edge is stored in same database location.
+Similar to all the other browsers, Microsoft Edge also keeps the history of the browsing carried out.
+The interesting thing is that the history of both IE and Edge is stored in the same database location.

 The history also records HTTP POST, Cookies etc. and the tables contained are:

 AppCache_n, AppCacheEntry_n, DependencyEntry_n, HstsEntry_n, Container_n, LeakFiles, MSysLocales, MSysObjects and MSysObjectsShadow.

 The important data like; cache file entries, cookie details, websites visited etc. are contained in the Container_n table.

 Web Notes are stored in the location;

 When the lists are viewed with the help of any tool, you can see details in,